-Power Supply Contract with Sikeston, Missouri.
 The City has entered into two separate, consecutive contracts with the Sikeston Board of Municipal Utilities for the purchase of capacity from the Sikeston 235.00 MW coal-fired unit.
 The Sikeston plant was put in commercial operation on September 1, 1981 at an installed capital cost of approximately \$250,000,000.
-Under the contract, from 1986 to 2011, subject to extension as described below, the capacity participation is for 66.00 MW.
-The second contract will be automatically extended through May 31, 2021, or for the useful life of the Sikeston power plant, whichever is longer.
-However, either the City or the City of Sikeston may cancel the contract at any time with five years' notice to the other party.
+Under the contract, from 1986 to 2011, subject to extension as described below, the capacity participation was for 66.00 MW.
+The second contract was automatically extended through May 31, 2021, or for the useful life of the Sikeston power plant, whichever is longer; according to the City, there is no definitive termination date at this time.
+Either the City or the City of Sikeston may cancel the contract at any time with five years' notice to the other party.
 At the time of issuance of the Bonds, neither party has issued such notice of cancellation.

 Both contracts require the City to pay 110% of capital costs, operations and maintenance costs and fuel used.
 The City's obligations under the contracts to pay for the agreed-upon amount of power is absolute, regardless of whether the Sikeston plant is operating or operable, or whether power is available or delivered.
-Payments under the contract are Operating Expenses of the Electric Utility and are payable prior to the principal and interest of the Parity Bonds.
+Payments under the contract are Operating Expenses of the Electric Utility and are payable prior to payment of the principal and interest of the Parity Bonds.